InOutLake/Imstagram/README.md

 Server is a django-based app used to store and send data to endpoints.
 Server app includes:
 1. Custom OAuth2 implemetnation for the client
-2. REST API to work with the client
+2. REST API to work with the client # well it's hardly rest API and requires a lot of reformatting
 3. Simple app to show DB's content

 You can see all the API endpoints on localhost:8000/api/swagger or download .yaml file localhost:8000/api/schema